MYTH: Modern circumcision is cleaner.

 MYTH: He’d just have to get cut later.

 Other Western countries (including the Christians within them) do not cut their baby boys, and grown men in other countries do not need to be circumcised later.
-One source reports that in Finland, for instance, a healthy country with an average life expectancy of 81 and one of the highest happiness rankings in the world, the rate of infant circumcision is 0%; the rate of adult circumcision is 0.0006% (Finnish language link).
+One source reports that in Finland, for instance, a healthy country with an average life expectancy of 81 and one of the highest happiness rankings in the world, the rate of infant circumcision is 0%; the rate of adult circumcision has been estimated at 0.0006%.
 Other countries that do not routinely modify God's careful design have similar statistics.

 The stories about “needing it later” that float around in the USA are the result of harmful treatment of intact young children by doctors and parents, always due to ignorance of a simple fact that was once common knowledge: the average age of natural foreskin retraction is 10.5 years old (i.e. for half of boys, it's even later).
 Retraction should never be forced before natural retraction occurs.
 The American Academy of Pediatrics agrees.
 In other words, the "problems" can be easily prevented by doing nothing.